-The Towers School site was previously inhabited by the Northwestern Virginia Academy until 1893.
-During the Civil War, the Academy was utilized as a barracks, military prison, and a hospital because Clarksburg was home to hundreds of troops from 1861 through 1865.
-Not only did the Academy provide room and board for soldiers, but every church did as well.
-Towers School was established in 1895 and served the Clarksburg community for nearly 100 years.
-Towers was demolished in the mid-1900s.
+The Towers School site has been home to several educational institutions.
+The first school to occupy the site was the Randolph Academy, the first academy west of the Allegheny Mountains.
+After serving Clarksburg from 1795 until 1843, it was replaced by the Northwestern Virginia Academy.
+During the Civil War, the academy’s building was utilized as a barracks, military prison, and a hospital because Clarksburg was home to hundreds of troops from 1861 through 1865.
+The Northwestern Virginia Academy did not reopen after the war and its building was re-adapted for public school use.
+A new building, the Towers School, was established in 1895 and served the Clarksburg community for nearly 100 years.
+A historical plaque commemorates the site’s contributions to education in Clarksburg.
+Towers School was demolished in the mid-1990s.

 Backstory and Context

 This site has a long history of educational use.
 In 1787, the Randolph Academy was chartered as the first academy west of the Allegheny Mountains.
 A building to house the school was completed in 1793 before officially opening in 1795.
 Reverend George Towers, who was a graduate of the University of Oxford, England, served as the school’s first tutor until his death in 1816.
 Reverend Towers was a Presbyterian minister and advocate for the education of young people.
 Randolph Academy was the principal regional school from 1795 to 1843.
 However, the school often had problems finding teachers during this time, and the school’s physical condition was poor as well.
 By 1841, the condition of the building was so poor that the Board of Education opted to sell the property to the Northwestern Virginia Academy with the condition that the building be demolished.